-Timed mode is the default triggering mode for Prime.
-This means, the software/ application initiates the start of a sequence of acquisitions.
+Internal Mode is the default triggering mode for the Prime BSI Express camera.
+The start of a sequence of acquisitions is initiated by the software/application.
 Once initiated, each frame captured in the sequence is controlled by the internal timing generators of the camera.
-Camera settings, expose out behavior and sequence size are set in the software application prior to acquiring the sequence.
-Timed mode is used when synchronization with other devices is either not required or is controlled independently through the software.
+Camera settings, expose out behavior, and sequence size are set in the software application prior to acquiring the sequence.
+Internal Mode is used when synchronization with other devices is either not required or is controlled independently through the software.